 '''

 create context context_name

 context nested_context_name [as] nested_context_definition ,

-'''

-'''

 context nested_context_name [as] nested_context_definition [, ...]

 '''

 Following the context name is a comma-separated list of nested contexts.
 For each nested context specify the context keyword followed a nested context name and the nested context declaration.
 Any of the context declarations as outlined in Section 4.2, "Context Declaration" are allowed for nested contexts.
 The order of nested context declarations matters as outlined below.
+The nested context names have meaning only in respect to built-in properties and statements may not be assigned to nested context names.